 The benevolent Cant-Arthur-Cohen triumvirate (and friends)

 The final words here really must take their inspiration from the words of the man himself.
-In an era when political correctness has been increasingly demonised, often with the charge that Britain is ‘not like it was in the old days’, Brian Cant appeared to explain in no uncertain terms in the in the cited 1995 interview that inclusivity and egalitarianism were values intrinsic to the success of Play School in that bygone era itself:
+In an era when political correctness has been increasingly demonised, often with the charge that Britain is ‘not like it was in the old days’, Brian Cant appeared to explain in no uncertain terms in the cited 1995 interview that inclusivity and egalitarianism were values intrinsic to the success of Play School in that bygone era itself:

 “The format was already there; they wanted a programme aimed at the single child at home, so you were working eyeball-to-eyeball.
 I think that was why it was so successful; whoever you were talking to, you had to make them feel that they were the only one, that you were doing it just for them, and so there were all sorts of guidelines we had to follow.
 We were never allowed to say “ask your mother/father” because they might not have a mum or dad, so you’d say “ask a grown-up” or “ask an adult”, and you couldn’t talk about going to play on the lawn, because there’d be lots of children in high-rise blocks who didn’t have gardens, so you’d talk about playing in the park.”